visit-dav/visit/src/doc/dev_manual/xmltools.rst

-The xml2plugin and xml2avt tools are only called when you first create a new plug-in or object, they are not exposed here.
+The xml2plugin and xml2avt tools are only called when you first create a new plugin or object, they are not exposed here.

 Plugin Tools Helper functions in ``src/CMake/PluginMacros.cmake``: